UniStuttgart-VISUS/megamol/docs/manual.md

 ## Test Installation

 In order to test the installtion, simply execute the frontend executable.
 Open a console (e.g *Linux Terminal* or *Windows Powershell*) and change your working directory to the MegaMol install directory (default: `../megamol/build/install/bin`).

+MegaMol should start and print several messages to the console and an empty rendering window should appear.
+You can eather check the console log messages or the messages printed in the *Log Console* window shown on the bottom of the window.
+The leading number of each line is the log level.
+There should be no error messages (log level **1**).
+Some warnings (log level **100**) might occur but are *normal* and indicate no failed installation or execution.

 Execute the MegaMol binary:

 **Windows:**